Please note that Legislative Summit event badges are required for entry into all sessions.

 Tuesday, May 19, 2026

 We look forward to welcoming you to the Legislative Summit!
-Please to stop by the registration desk to check in, pick up your event credentials, and ensure you're all set for the event.
+Be sure to stop by the registration desk to check in, receive your event credentials, and ensure you're all set for the event.

 9:00 AM - 10:00 AM